 The Baton Rouge Chapter of the Project Management Institute (PMI), a non-profit organization, was established in 1997.

-As of January 2020, our membership has grown to over 425 members of which more than 225 are certified Project Management Professionals (PMP).
+As of January 2020, our membership has grown to 400+ members with the majority of our members being certified Project Management Professionals (PMP).

 One of the tenets of PMI includes our focus on having members obtain and keep the globally recognized PMP certification.

 The PMI Baton Rouge Chapter holds monthly dinner meetings in Baton Rouge and Lafayette that contributes to our membership growth.

 We provide a variety of focused topics and speakers for:

 - Current PMPs who wish to continue their personal development while earning valuable Professional Development Units (PDUs) that help them to maintain their professional status

 Individuals that have identified the importance of becoming a project management professional who wish to reap the benefits that the designation can bring to their projects and their customers